 Negotiation of Terms |

 After reviewing the contract, discussing and negotiating important terms is encouraged cost.
 Examples include adjusting the commission rate, agreement length, or specific services.
-A reputable realtor will be open to such conversations to ensure the contract aligns with your needs. |
+A reputable realtor will be open to such conversations to ensure the contract meets your needs. |

 Legal Review |

-Given the legal implications of contractual agreements, consulting a legal professional experienced in Puerto Rican real estate law is advisable for additional security.
+Given the legal implications of contractual agreements, it is advisable to consult a legal professional experienced in Puerto Rican real estate law for additional security.
 This step can clarify legal terms and protect your rights. |

 How does the realtor's fee structure compare to others, and does it offer a fair balance between cost and the quality of service provided?